pre63/pbn/content/hilltopsnewspaper.com/articles/wearable-mental-health-monitors-real-time-care.md

 Counterpoints exist, of course.
 Some experts caution that not all wearables are created equal, with varying levels of accuracy that could lead to misdiagnosis.
 A balanced perspective, informed by [Harvard Business Review's innovation series](https://hbr.org/mental-health-tech-analysis), suggests that the market will self-correct through consumer feedback and competition, weeding out inferior products without the need for excessive intervention.

 ![Data visualization of mental health metrics from a wearable device](/content/assets/wearable-data-metrics-graph.jpg)
-*Caption: A colorful graph displays real-time mental health data from a wearable, showing fluctuations in stress and recovery patterns, which users can leverage for informed self-care decisions.*
+*A colorful graph displays real-time mental health data from a wearable, showing fluctuations in stress and recovery patterns, which users can leverage for informed self-care decisions.*

 ## Conclusion: Charting a Path Forward with Caution and Optimism